 The Wayne State study used high-dose lithium, but I’m certainly not using that amount myself, nor do I recommend it.
 Prescription quantities of lithium just aren’t necessary for “everyday” brain cell protection and re-growth.
 Studies done years ago have shown that very low amounts of lithium can also measurably influence brain function for the better.

-Protect yourself from brain damage you didn't even know you had
+Brain damage you didn’t even know you had

 Aside from boosting brain mass, recent research also shows that lithium can help protect your brain from the “beating” it gets in the course of everyday life.
 Your brain cells are constantly at risk of damage from exposure to toxins of all sorts-even ones produced by your own body.
 Toxic molecules are formed naturally during the course of normal brain metabolism [3-7].
 Since these “normal” toxic molecules (sometimes called “excitotoxins”) are produced every day of your life, eventually they start to wear down or erode away brain mass.